 One of the largest distinguishing factors between an amateur tea shop and a more experienced business is the quality and texture of the boba.
 Make sure you allow yourself plenty of practice time before opening day so that you can nail that first impression.

 Branding is often overlooked by new owners who might start our using clear cups and film but having your own branded logo cups and sealing film can be a huge advantage.
-Everytime a customer walks away with your cup they’re walking away with your advertisement.
+Every time a customer walks away with your cup they’re walking away with your advertisement.
 Plus this also helps with your social media presence once customers start posting with your drinks online.

 Bubble Tea Shop Business Plan:

-Your Bubble Tea Business Plan should be made up of 5 main parts: The Executive Summary, Explain the Opportunity, Execution, Team/Company and your Financial Plan.
+Your Bubble Tea Business Plan should be made up of 5 main parts: The Executive Summary, Explain the Opportunity, Execution, Team/Company, and your Financial Plan.

-Helping Your Bubble Tea Store Grow
+Helping Your Store Grow

 - Utilize social media.
-As noted by Forbes, a social media presence increases customer loyalty, engagement, and can draw in new sets of consumers that you might’ve struggled to connect with initially.
+As noted by Forbes, a social media presence increases customer loyalty, and engagement, and can draw in new sets of consumers that you might’ve struggled to connect with initially.
 Luckily, bubble tea can be very aesthetically pleasing, so it has plenty of visual power on popular video and photo sharing sites like Tiktok and Instagram.
 You can even offer discounts to loyal customers who share pictures of their bubble tea to create more of an organic buzz throughout the community.

 - Offer promotions.
 In addition to social media campaigns, it’s a good idea to incentivize customer loyalty especially when you’re just starting out.
 This could take the form of a loyalty card, or offering “happy hour” teas at a discounted price at a certain time of the day.
 Get creative and have clear signage advertising your tactics to rake in new consumers.